Preface

 You've already got a terminal: Press ⌘+SPACE to open Spotlight, and

-to open the terminal.
+type terminal to open the terminal.
 You'll see something that looks something

 like this: